 Keep in touch.
 This is so important.
 If you say you’ll call a candidate back by a certain day, make sure you make that phone call.
 Even if you don’t have any new information available, it will give that candidate significant peace of mind to know you haven’t forgotten them.

-A lot of these people are waiting to find out the future of their career.
+A lot of these people are waiting to find out the future of their careers.
 Should they begin looking elsewhere?
 What if they accept another offer for their second choice and then you call the next day?
 Let people know what’s going on.
 Bad communication can lead to the loss of a dream candidate.

 It’s normal to feel a little overwhelmed and overworked as a recruiter.
 Just make sure you’re taking enough time out of the day to get in a few deep breaths and clear your mind.
 You don’t want to inadvertently pass your stress off onto a candidate.

 Before Timothy Wiedman became a professor at Doane College, he spent many years in the corporate business world.
 Timothy went through a variety of interviews, but one interview he had with recruiters ultimately led him to decline the job offer on the spot and go a different direction.
 His experience goes as follows,

 "Many years ago just after completing a business-related master's degree, I was interviewing for a supervisory position at a firm that did outsourcing work for companies in the auto industry (and primarily specialized in data entry jobs that required a very quick turnaround).
 I was being questioned in rapid-fire fashion by a team of three people – and questions came so fast that I was hardly given any time to compose my answers.
 (This approach was sometimes called a* stress **interview,* and it reminded me of the phony tag-team wrestling matches shown on TV when I was in high school.)